June 6, 2023

 I grew up in Blaine, Minnesota, graduating from Centennial High School.
 I was the self-proclaimed ‘band geek’ in high school, playing trombone, lettering in student council, and was on the newspaper staff.
 I definitely wouldn’t have called myself an extrovert.

 I attended Gustavus Adolphus College in Saint Peter, Minnesota and majored in Elementary Education.
-Ever since I was in 2nd grade, I wanted to be a teacher.
+Ever since I was in second grade, I wanted to be a teacher.
 During college, I went through all the motions to be a teacher, but I actually never ended up having my own classroom.
 Life had other plans.

 I decided that Gustavus would be the place where I could “reinvent” myself.
 I quickly developed independence, and with that, I gained a boost of confidence.
-I joined student senate right away since I participated in student council in high school.
-Thanks to my organizational skills, I was asked to be vice president of Gustavus Student Senate by spring semester of my freshman year, a position I would hold for multiple administrations.
+I joined Student Senate right away since I participated in student council in high school.
+Thanks to my organizational skills, I was asked to be Vice President of Gustavus Student Senate by spring semester of my freshman year, a position I would hold for multiple administrations.

 Facing adversity